 If you would like to explore how your gift can make a difference, please contact Molly Patil, Director of Adult & Community Engagement Programs at firstname.lastname@example.org or 952-975-6942.

-The fourth annual GIVE Gathering Volunteer Fair, which is a collaborative effort put on by the City of Eden Prairie, the Eden Prairie Community Foundation, and Community Education, will be Thursday, April 23, 2020 from 6 - 8 pm at the City Center.
+Since 2016, we've been excited to co-host the annual GIVE Gathering Volunteer Fair, which is a collaborative effort put on by the City of Eden Prairie, the Eden Prairie Community Foundation, and Community Education.
+The GIVE Gathering is typically held on a Thursday evening in April at the City Center.
 This free event is an easy way for community members to explore volunteer opportunities for the entire family with over 30 organizations who serve our Eden Prairie.
 Attendees also participate in a group service project and can enter to win prizes donated by some of Eden Prairie’s best restaurants and local businesses.

-We hope you are able to join us, whether you are looking for volunteers to support your organization or are seeking ways to give back!
+We hope you are able to join us this year, whether you are looking for volunteers to support your organization or are seeking ways to give back!

 GIVE Gathering Activities